 As I filled that first notebook, I started a process I still use today.
-I didn’t want some of my important notes to get lost in the words.
-So I began using symbols in the margin that I could quickly go back and find.
+I didn’t want my important notes and prayer needs to get lost in the pages of the journal.
+So I began using margin symbols I could quickly go back and find.
 These are the symbols I use:

 Cross: I mark a cross in the margin beside something God is teaching me.
 Sometimes He unpacks my morning Bible study so fully that I have to make a list of bullet points to get it all down.
 Other times, I’ll record an insight God brings to mind as I’m driving or a nugget of understanding He gives as I’m praying.
 All good stuff that I want highlighted to help me find it quickly.